Shaqattack118/Anguish-Website/README.md

 ## Staff CP - Shaq
 **TODO**
- - IPMute Player - (Only allow IP Address to be entered)
  - Search Connections Logs - (Search by username and ip aka 2 options)
  - Search Duel Logs - (Search by Winner and Loser aka 2 options)
  - Search Trade Logs - (Search by Giver and Receiver aka 2 options)